 The schools below may not offer all types of biology degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Middlebury College is one of the finest schools in the United States for getting a degree in general biology.
-Middlebury is a small private not-for-profit college located in the distant town of Middlebury.
-A Best Colleges rank of #76 out of 2,217 schools nationwide means Middlebury is a great college overall.
+Middlebury College is one of the best schools in the country for getting a degree in general biology.
+Middlebury is a small private not-for-profit college located in the town of Middlebury.
+A Best Colleges rank of #76 out of 2,217 colleges nationwide means Middlebury is a great college overall.

 University of Vermont is one of the best schools in the country for getting a degree in general biology.
 Located in the small city of Burlington, UVM is a public university with a fairly large student population.
 A Best Colleges rank of #515 out of 2,217 colleges nationwide means UVM is a great university overall.

-There were approximately 137 general biology students who graduated with this degree at UVM in the most recent year we have data available.
-Students who graduate with their degree from the biology program state that they receive average early career earnings of $32,201.
+There were roughly 122 general biology students who graduated with this degree at UVM in the most recent year we have data available.
+Students who graduate with their degree from the biology program report average early career earnings of $32,201.

-There were roughly 41 general biology students who graduated with this degree at Saint Michael's in the most recent year we have data available.
-Soon after graduation, biology degree recipients usually make about $34,234 at the beginning of their careers.
+There were roughly 46 general biology students who graduated with this degree at Saint Michael's in the most recent data year.
+After graduation, biology degree recipients typically make around $34,234 in their early careers.

-It's difficult to beat Norwich University if you wish to pursue a degree in general biology.
-Located in the town of Northfield, Norwich is a private not-for-profit university with a small student population.
+It is difficult to beat Norwich University if you want to pursue a degree in general biology.
+Located in the distant town of Northfield, Norwich is a private not-for-profit university with a small student population.
 This university ranks 7th out of 11 colleges for overall quality in the state of Vermont.

-There were roughly 12 general biology students who graduated with this degree at Norwich in the most recent data year.
-Graduates who receive their degree from the biology program earn an average of $34,728 in the first couple years of their career.
+There were about 16 general biology students who graduated with this degree at Norwich in the most recent year we have data available.
+Graduates who receive their degree from the biology program make about $34,728 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.